OmegaSheep/warframe-alerts-texter/README.md

 A simple node.js/heroku app for sending text message alerts when certain items in the video game Warframe become available.

+This is now deprecated because the alerts system has been scrapped for Nightwave.

 # Services Used

 mlab.com - Free MongoDB storage.
 (Store the list of subscribers / items to watch out for in alerts).